Askedio/lumen-url-preview/readme.md

 # Lumen URL Preview
-A microservice to use for generating URL previews.
+A micro service to use for generating URL previews.
 Simply pass a url request and get a json result of it's paramaters.

 Requests are cached, I am using Redis for this - so it's included.